Asudon/alx-pre_course/README.md

-Doing the hard thing always.
+Be ready to do the hard things